Awakit/MediaBundle/README.md

 For the moment only Image and File provider are available.

 ### Twig
-To insert a media in the twig, use the block with a filter name, defined in the liip_imagine.filter_sets section
+To insert a media in the twig, use the block with an optionnal filter name, defined in the liip_imagine.filter_sets section.
+If you don't provider a filter name, 'reference' format is default. it will return the original media uploaded with any filter or post processing.
 ```
 {% media mediaObject, '<format>' %}
 ```